MJAustinDev/MarsVolcanoDash/README.md

 Do so to your hearts content!
 I've left the CodeBlocks project in the repo that way you should be able to toy around with the code without any knowledge of setting up the compiler/linker.

-**Just note any modifications that you make, you are making of your own accord and at your own risk, and I will not be held responsible (Basically the bold section of the MIT lisence that I'm lisencing my work under, see below)**
+**Just note any modifications that you make, you are making of your own accord and at your own risk, and I will not be held responsible (Basically the bold section of the MIT license that I'm licensing my work under, see below)**

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,